SeanGol1/TheTower/README.md

 ### Back End
 The back end is written in a C# ASP.NET MVC Application.
 I have just been running it on my localhost to play but could be set up on IIS for all players to access if needed.
+Data is saved in a SQL Database running on the local machine.
+(Can be migrated from the classes)